mortenarendt/VagTransfer/results_and_figures.md

 | Airways |    90| csec     | log10(abuMrel) |   -0.0592|     0.0519|   0.2541|
 | Airways |    90| norm     | log10(abuMrel) |   -0.0326|     0.0280|   0.2451|

-### Figure S4 - sectio delivery
+### Sectio delivery

-Same figure, just for sectio born children, where the signal is diluted.
+Same figure as above, just for sectio born children, where the signal is diluted.
 In this analysis the transfer to fecal is strongly inversely associated with population wide vaginal abundance.

 ``` r
 DF <- STATtot %>%